- Creating Eco-Conscious Products

 This eco-label was introduced by the national government of New Zealand, and is issued by the New Zealand Ecolabelling Trust.

-Brother has acquired this label for color laser printers/All-in-Ones, etc.
+Brother has acquired this label for color laser printers/All-in-Ones, black-and-white laser printers/All-in-Ones, inkjet All-in-Ones, and scanner products.

-- Environmental Choice New Zealand by the New Zealand Ecolabelling Trust
+- Eco Choice Aotearoa by the New Zealand Ecolabelling Trust

 Green Mark (Taiwan)